-190 Computer Languages Survey 3 credit hours
+190 Computer Languages Survey

 Offered fall semester.
 Three hours lecture and application a week.
-Fee: \$42.00.
+Fee: \$50.00.

 A survey course of current computer languages with an emphasis on object-based programming.
 An emphasis is given to new and emerging languages and languages that would not normally be defined in the traditional computer language paradigm.
 This course would be open to non-computer technology majors.
 A sound knowledge of the Windows operating system environment is required.